lolepezy/rpki-prover/README.md

 ## Building from sources

-The software is a daemon written in Haskell and can be built using `stack` (https://docs.haskellstack.org/en/stable/README/).
+The software is a daemon written in Haskell and can be built using [`stack`](https://docs.haskellstack.org/en/stable/README/).

 The instruction below is for linux, but it can work equally for \*BSD or Mac (Windows support is not planned or tested).